PennLINC/aslprep/docs/workflows.rst

 `BIDS Extension Proposal 3: Common Derivatives <https://docs.google.com/document/d/1Wwc4A6Mow4ZPPszDIWfCUCRNstn7d_zzaWPcfcHmgI4/edit#heading=h.9146wuepclkt>`_
 (e.g., ``sub-001_T1w_label-lesion_roi.nii.gz``).
-This file should be placed in the ``sub-*/anat`` directory of the BIDS dataset to be run through *fMRIPrep*.
+This file should be placed in the ``sub-*/anat`` directory of the BIDS dataset to be run through *aslprep*.
 Because lesion masks are not currently part of the BIDS specification, it is also necessary to include a ``.bidsignore`` file in the root of your dataset directory.
-This will prevent `bids-validator <https://github.com/bids-standard/bids-validator#bidsignore>`_ from complaining that your dataset is not valid BIDS, which prevents *fMRIPrep* from running.
+This will prevent `bids-validator <https://github.com/bids-standard/bids-validator#bidsignore>`_ from complaining that your dataset is not valid BIDS, which prevents *aslprep* from running.
 Your ``.bidsignore`` file should include the following line::

   *lesion_roi.nii.gz